Follow This Plan and You’ll Never Miss a Proposal Deadline

 Easy to Share and Update

 One of the easiest ways to create and share a proposal calendar is to use a Web-based calendar tool like Google Calendar or Outlook’s calendar.
-Like Google Calendar, Outlook-based calendars can easily be shared, allowing all team members to make edits and see updates in real-time.
+Like Google Calendar, Outlook-based calendars can be easily shared, allowing all team members to make edits and see updates in real time.

 Easy to Scan and Interpret